-$$TurnoverOutcome{ist(+1)}$$
+$TurnoverOutcome{ist(+1)}$

-$$= \beta_0 + \beta_1 SchOrgCondition{ist} + \gamma \mathbf{X}'{st} + \lambda \mathbf{Y}'{it} + \pi_t + \varepsilon{ist},$$ (3)

-where $SchOrgCondition{ist}$ is a construct representing a school organizational condition for teacher i (with different models for the individual and jackknife measures) in school s at time t, with each construct included in its own model to avoid collinearity.
+$$= \beta_0 + \beta_1 SchOrgCondition{ist} + \gamma \mathbf{X}'{st} + \lambda \mathbf{Y}'{it} + \pi_t + \varepsilon{ist},$$ where SchOrgConditionist is a construct representing a school organizational condition for teacher i (with different models for the individual and jackknife measures) in school s at time t, with each construct included in its own model to avoid collinearity.
 The remainder of the model is identical to that in Equation 2.
-Here, β_1 is the estimate of interest, providing the difference in probability of (intent to) turn over associated with a one-standard deviation increase in the school organizational condition.
+Here, $\beta_1$ is the estimate of interest, providing the difference in probability of (intent to) turn over associated with a one-standard deviation increase in the school organizational condition.

 In models with all four years pooled together, we include, one at a time, the three constructs we observe each year: improvement goal buy-in, positive school climate, and effective school leadership.
 We then run the same model separately by year, excluding the year fixed effect, in order to generate estimates for constructs that we do not measure in each of the four years.
 This provides us with annual estimates on human resources hindrances, student pandemic challenges, adequate teacher resources and capacity, and school safety and positive student behavior.
-Because we do not find many meaningful differences by year in these models, we report only the coefficients on school organizational conditions and organizational commitment (i.e., β_1).
+Because we do not find many meaningful differences by year in these models, we report only the coefficients on school organizational conditions and organizational commitment (i.e., $\beta_1$ ).
 We highlight relevant year differences in text and point readers to Appendix E.III (intent) and E.IV (actual behavior) providing year-by-year models.
 For brevity, we show school organizational conditions results for the "leave school for any pathway" outcome in the main text and then provide results for the transfer and leave Michigan education outcomes in Appendix E.I (intent) and E.II (actual behavior).

 Finally, in line with our conceptual framework showing that withdrawal behaviors and cognitions may partially mediate the relationship between school organizational conditions and turnover behavior, we further examine RQ3 by estimating the model which predicts actual turnover behavior, adding the intent measures from Equation 1 into the fully specified model in Equation 3.
-Here, the estimate on β_1 represents the difference in probability of turnover associated with a one-standard deviation increase in the school organizational condition, after controlling for reported intent.
+Here, the estimate on $\beta_1$ represents the difference in probability of turnover associated with a one-standard deviation increase in the school organizational condition, after controlling for reported intent.
 If teachers with more negative perceptions of school climate are also more likely to report plans to turn over, the magnitude of the estimate on school climate would diminish in Equation 4.
-Thus, the β_1 estimate in Equation 4 relative to Equation 3 provides insight into the extent to which reports of organizational conditions and withdrawal cognitions such as intent are overlapping constructs, and unpacks the cognitive process through which a teacher may decide to stay or leave.
-Additionally, to the degree that intent and teacher reports of organizational conditions are correlated, the estimates on β_2 and β_3 will be magnified from the parallel intent estimates in Equation 1.
+Thus, the $\beta_1$ estimate in Equation 4 relative to Equation 3 provides insight into the extent to which reports of organizational conditions and withdrawal cognitions such as intent are overlapping constructs, and unpacks the cognitive process through which a teacher may decide to stay or leave.
+Additionally, to the degree that intent and teacher reports of organizational conditions are correlated, the estimates on $\beta_2$ and $\beta_3$ will be magnified from the parallel intent estimates in Equation 1.
 Because individual reports of intent and organizational conditions come from the same survey instrument, we expect differences to be most apparent for the models using the teacher-specific individual measures and less so for those using the jackknife peer measures.
+For all equations 1-4, our preferred models are LPMs that include sample and nonresponse weights because the LPM coefficients allow for ease of interpretability and the weighted models account for observable differences between the respondent and actual sample.
+We have also run several variations to check the robustness of our results, and find qualitatively similar results across all variations, including logistic regressions and unweighted models (available upon request).